Simmunome: Revolutionizing Drug Development through Simulations & ML

 The Genesis of Simmunome

-Nardin's journey toward founding Simmunome is rooted in both personal passion and professional expertise.
+Nardin's entrepreneurial journey is rooted in both personal passion and professional expertise.
 Originally from Egypt, she pursued an undergraduate degree in electronics engineering.
-Her fascination with the mechanics of the world—particularly physics—led her to seek deeper knowledge in scientific research.
-However, it wasn’t until she began a PhD in neuroscience at the Montreal Neurological Institute that the idea for Simmunome truly started to form.
-It was there, combining computational modeling and machine learning with biology, that she met her co-founder, Armstrong Murira.
+Her fascination with biology led her to delve deeper into scientific research, prompting her to begin a PhD in neuroscience at the Montreal Neurological Institute.
+It was there that she met her co-founder, Armstrong Murira, who had been working in the pharma industry and had witnessed the inefficiencies in drug development.
+By combining computational modeling and machine learning with biology, the co-founders brought the idea of Simmunome to life.

 Nardin’s background in electronics, biophysics, and neuroscience gave her a unique perspective.
 She began to see how the intersection of these disciplines could solve complex problems in drug development, where traditional methods often fall short.
 “My first ‘aha’ moment came after we built our first disease model for Alzheimer’s Disease,” Nardin recalls.
 When she tested four different drug targets, the results seemed underwhelming.
 However, a closer comparison to clinical trial data revealed that Simmunome’s model had predicted poor drug performance accurately.
 This validation was the spark that confirmed the potential of the platform.